Gaussian-LIC2: LiDAR-Inertial-Camera Gaussian Splatting SLAM: Real-Time Photo-Realistic Mapping

 \subsection{CUDA-Related Acceleration Strategies}

-To improve real-time performance, previous works either forcibly limit the number of Gaussians or simplify the Gaussian representation~\cite{keetha2024splatam, peng2024rtg}, which might work well indoor but often degrades performance in unbounded and complex outdoor scenarios.
-On the contrary, similar to~\cite{lang2024gaussian}, we concentrate on speeding up the CUDA-based operations, particularly the forward and backward of the 3DGS rasterizer, so as to ensure real-time performance without compromising the quality.
+To improve real-time performance, previous works either forcibly limit the number of Gaussians and optimization iterations or simplify the Gaussian representation~\cite{keetha2024splatam, peng2024rtg}, which might work well indoor but often degrades performance in unbounded and complex outdoor scenarios.
+On the contrary, we concentrate on speeding up the CUDA-based operations both in terms of algorithms and engineering, particularly the forward and backward propagation of the 3DGS rasterizer, so as to ensure real-time performance without compromising the quality.